How Brand Collaborations With Retailers Drive Business Results

 We learn these essential principles in kindergarten: the value of caring, sharing, and teamwork.
 These foundational lessons also come in handy for companies looking to stand out on the digital shelf.

+In other words, they have similar customers but aren’t necessarily offering them the same products.
 Those two companies can then work together to create a joint marketing campaign with (ideally) mutual benefit.

 The Possibilities of a Brand and Retail Collaboration

-The possibilities for an effective match-up are only limited by your imagination: While some combinations might be problematic (e.g., alcohol and cars), a creative, out-of-the-box alliance can elevate your brand’s visibility to a whole new group of interested shoppers.
+The possibilities for an effective match-up are only limited by your imagination: While some combinations might be problematic (e.g., alcohol and cars), a creative, out-of-the-box alliance can elevate your brand’s visibility to a new group of interested shoppers.

+Consider a hypothetical shopper named Bob: Bob is a huge fan of Doritos, and has a habit of eating fast food at least a few times a week.
 While typically not a Taco Bell customer — their restaurant is a bit of a drive from Bob’s house — his brand affinity for Doritos compels him to travel those extra few miles, just to try out the restaurant’s new “Doritos Locos Tacos” offering.

-While Bob is a work of fiction (sorry Bob), there are certainly many people out there just like him: In the first year of Taco Bell and Frito Lay’s collaboration, Mashed notes that over 1 billion of the now legendary product was sold — a pretty fruitful partnership by any standard.
+While Bob is a work of fiction (sorry, Bob), there are certainly many people out there just like him: In the first year of Taco Bell and Frito Lay’s collaboration, Mashed notes that over 1 billion of the now legendary product was sold — a pretty fruitful partnership by any standard.

-Different Kinds of Brand and Retail Collaborations
+Different Kinds of Brand Collaborations With Retailers

 The premise of brand and retail partnerships might seem straightforward enough.
 But what are some common approaches to undertaking these kinds of arrangements?